mck89/peast/README.md

 * Added ES2017 parser

 #### 1.5
-* Enabled JSON serialization of nodes and tokens
+* Enabled JSON serialization of nodes and tokens using json_encode()